Nithurshen/nithurshen-capstone-MAT496/README.md

 Construct the LangGraph workflow.
 Implement interrupt_before logic to allow the user to edit/reject AI comments before they are posted.
 - [X] **Step 5:** Testing & Validation:
 Run the agent against a real "Test Pull Request" to verify it detects issues and posts comments correctly.
+- [X] **Step 6:** Frontend UI:
+Develop a Streamlit web interface with a custom aesthetic (Mercedes/ Star Wars / Teenage Engineering) to provide a user-friendly dashboard for managing reviews.

 ## Conclusion: